bazel-contrib/SIG-rules-authors/go-tutorial.md

 We are not including the full call for the sake of brevity.
 This http_archive definition tells bazel to download and use a specific version of rules_go.
-If you look at the BUILD.bazel file in the root directory you can see load command for rules_go, which exports go_libary.
+If you look at the BUILD.bazel file in the root directory you can see the "load" command for rules_go, which exports go_libary.

 ```python
 load("@io_bazel_rules_go//go:def.bzl", "go_binary", "go_library")